aka/ Constable’s Miscellany of Original and Selected Publications in the Various Departments of Literature, Science, & the Arts

 The rear of the jacket advertises the first 12 titles in the revived series.
 The back jacket flap is blank.

 Bindings are cloth with no decoration on the front of the book.
 The spine mimics the decoration on the jacket.
 The series name is on the book spine.

 Facing the title page is an advertisement for additional titles in the series.
 The title page expands on the name of the series to include part of the older, longer series name.

 Copyright pages include publication data, in this case, first printing in the series in 1928.

-Around 1934 jackets are redesigned with images or other artwork unique to each title.
+About the time new titles stopped being issued in the series (1932) some jackets are redesigned with images or other artwork unique to each title.
 This copy of Mansfield’s The Doves’ Nest is a 1934 reprint (first in the series, 1929).
 An expanded list of titles in the series is on the back of the jacket.
 The binding and book remain unchanged from the earlier design.

 A catalog from a 1928 title indicates press reactions to the revived series:

 A list of titles categorizes the series into Anthologies, Fiction, Philosophy, Politics & Sociology…